 Sometimes applicants fall into the trap of outlining as many of their achievements as they can squeeze in without emphasising how their experiences or skills relate to the relevant criteria.
-High achievers in particular can fall into this trap as they assume their excellent record of achievement can inherently ‘speak-for-itself’.
+High achievers, in particular, can fall into this trap as they assume their excellent record of achievement can inherently ‘speak-for-itself’.
 This though can be a fatal flaw, as meeting the criteria is obviously one of the most important aspects of filling out an application form.
 In the case of government funding, you will often notice a basket of intended goals, sub-themes and criteria attached to the application guidelines.
 As public funding receives more scrutiny, government organisations prefer to select applicants who can credibly outline how their participation will align with program criteria and goals.
-It is therefore necessarily to religiously study the information provided, as government bodies invest enormous time in establishing criteria to objectively select candidates.
-In some cases it’s even possible to reword your intended objectives to mimic the wording of the program’s own objectives.
+It is therefore necessary to carefully study the information provided, as government bodies invest enormous time in establishing criteria to objectively select candidates.
+In some cases, it’s even possible to reword your intended objectives to mimic the wording of the program’s own objectives.

 7) Tell a story

 For those with a creative flair and an engaging writing style, telling a story in your application about how you developed a particular interest or overcame a previous challenge is another technique that can make you stand out.
-Adding a personal anecdote to your application can also develop rapport with the reader.
+Adding a personal anecdote to your application can also develop a rapport with the reader.
 It is also far more memorable than simply using technical words and clichés such as “experience A exemplifies my ability to do B” and “interning for your company would be a dream come true.”
 Lengthy anecdotes though should be avoided in the case of applications with restrictive word limits.

 IE: This is an excerpt from a successful application to Global Voices for a position on the 2012 Australian delegation to the Youth G20.

 My interest in the G20 Summit began six years ago when leaders from the G20 countries met in Melbourne in 2006.
-In the lead up to the Summit The Age newspaper published a dedicated handout explaining the details and the significance of the G20.
+In the lead-up to the Summit, The Age newspaper published a dedicated handout explaining the details and the significance of the G20.
 As a Year 10 student swept up by the hysteria, I read The Age publication from back to cover and have since held on to and hoarded the 34-page hand out.
 Six years on, I feel very excited at the prospect of potentially representing Australia at the Youth G20 Summit.